Want to know what is happening in the Teaching and Learning Center? Check out the links below:

 Supporting the success of UW Bothell's new faculty is an ongoing commitment of the Teaching and Learning Center.
-Therefore, we invite you to continue your involvement through the Seminars for New Faculty (SNF) series, which features interactive, helpful sessions and workshops on a variety of topics showcasing the many resources at your disposal as scholars and teachers.
+Therefore, we invite you to continue your involvement through the Seminar for New Faculty (SNF) series, which features interactive, helpful sessions and workshops on a variety of topics showcasing the many resources at your disposal as scholars and teachers.
 We will offer two such events each quarter through the academic year.
-These are brown bag events so feel free to bring your lunch!

 TIPS are monthly workshops facilitated by learner-educators (faculty, staff, or students) that provide an opportunity for learner-educators to share best practices and transformative pedagogies.